Signing-up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

-This is not always the best use of your points since you’ll only get 1 cent per point towards airfare, and even less towards hotels. 🙁 However, if you have the AMEX Business Platinum card you can get 35% of your points back on certain flights.
+This is not always the best use of your points since you’ll only get 1 cent per point towards airfare, and even less towards hotels. 🙁 However, if you have the Business Platinum® Card from American Express you can get 35% of your points back on certain flights.

 Other Points Card Options

 Keith could use the cards he already has to earn points and miles.
 The Starwood Preferred Guest® Credit Card from American Express is a good option, because for every 20,000 Starwood points you transfer, you get a 5,000 mile bonus!
 And Starwood points transfer directly to Delta.
 With the transfer bonus, you essentially earn 1.25 Delta miles per $1 spent on the card – even better than the Delta credit card Keith already has!

 But, if he wants to earn points directly with his favorite loyalty programs there are some great sign-up bonuses on these cards:

 Beyond the sign-up bonuses, these cards have other great benefits.
 You could get instant elite status with the AMEX Hilton Surpass and Chase IHG cards.
 And the United MileagePlus Club card comes with a United Club membership, and free checked bags!